theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 *detailes given on Wed*
 tar -xzvf course_metagenomes.tar.gz
 ```
-The md5 sum for the file is #XXXXX#.
+The md5 sum for the file is 531d74bfe7892356824b7c1ce236792e.
 Check that the md5 um for the file you downloaded matches by typing
 ```
 md5sum filename
 ```